CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/KVM-Setup-clstr-cld.md

 ---
 First configure the VM on the master node, and then configure the VM on each worker node.

-Follow these steps to setup and configure your VM on a cluster of servers in a remote deployment:
+Follow these steps to setup and configure your VM on a cluster of servers in a cloud deployment:

 1. Verify that your master node meets the VM requirements.